You need to insert a SIM card to Galaxy S10 SIM card tray to use the mobile network (voice, SMS, and mobile data).

 - iPhone 5, 6, 7, 8 and X (and all variants).

 - Moto X (all generations).

 - Moto G5, G6, and G7.

 - Pixel and Pixel XL (all generations).

 - LG G5, G6, G7 (all variants), V10, V20, V30 and V40.

 If you are not sure whether you can use your existing SIM card on Galaxy S10, please post your phone model in the comments box below.
 We will try to check it for you.

-Due to the size difference, you must use a nano-SIM card on Galaxy S10.
-The Galaxy S10 SIM card tray was designed for this SIM card size only.
+Due to the size difference, you must use a nano-SIM on Galaxy S10.
+The SIM card tray was designed for this SIM card size only.

 If your old SIM card is a micro SIM card, and your carrier charges you for changing to the nano-SIM, you may trim the old SIM card to a nano-SIM card.
 It is recommended to do it in the handphone shop.
 They usually use a specialized clipper, which is more accurate and safer than your scissors.

-If your old SIM card is a mini SIM card, you need to check with the handphone shop.
-Some old mini-SIM cards have larger metal part than a nano-SIM card.
+If your old SIM card is a mini-SIM card, you need to check with the handphone shop.
+Some old mini-SIM cards have larger metal part than nano-SIM card.
 If this is the case, then you cannot trim it to a nano-SIM card.
 You have to change the SIM card through your carrier.